Sadnik/devops-journey/small-devops-projects/dockerized-node-service-project/README.md

 # Dockerized Node.js Service

-A simple Node.js REST API containerized with Docker and automatically deployed to AWS EC2 via GitHub Actions.
+A Node.js REST API containerized with Docker, automatically deployed to AWS EC2 via GitHub Actions, with scheduled MongoDB backups to AWS S3.

 ## What it does